dobesv/1gam-LaserPuzzle/Readme.md

 All the graphics are original artwork by my partner in crime [Glenn Martin](http://bunyep.com).

-Game mechanic by Duncan Shields (thought of the rotating pieces) and team (Dobes Vandermeer, Leigh Tingle, and Glenn Martin).
+Game mechanic by Duncan Shields (thought of the rotating pieces) with help from Dobes Vandermeer, Leigh Tingle, and Glenn Martin.

 Programming by Dobes Vandermeer.